helloDesign/simple-mind/web/src/pages/Doc/en/changelog/index.md

 ## 0.6.0

-Breaking change: Adjusted the directory structure of the simple-mind-map source code, Main impact: 1.
+Breaking change: Adjusted the directory structure of the simple-mind source code, Main impact: 1.
 The introduction path of the plugin needs to be modified.
 The constant file path needs to be modified.

 New: 1.Supports one click zoom to fit the canvas function.
 2.Press and hold the Ctrl key to activate the multi selection function on demand through configuration.
 3.Support setting to left click to select multiple nodes and right click to drag the canvas.
 4. Support controlling whether nodes are allowed to be edited.
 5.Add a method for destroying mind maps.
 6.Added touch event support plugin.